circleci/circleci-docs/jekyll/_cci2/workflows.md

 ![CircleCI Workflows Page]({{ site.baseurl }}/assets/img/docs/workflow_detail.png)

+**Note**: The workflows user interface is subject to change during the Beta and does not reflect the final version of the user experience for this feature.
+It is a work in progress and we welcome your feedback!

 ## Parallel Job Execution Example

 The basic Workflows configuration runs all jobs in parallel.
 That is, jobs listed in the `workflows` section without additional keys will run at the same time.
 The blue icons indicate the Running status.